grafana/k6/README.md

 - [HTTP requests](https://k6.io/docs/using-k6/http-requests/).
 Have your virtual users use HTTP methods.
   Or, check the other [Protocols](https://k6.io/docs).
 - [Thresholds](https://k6.io/docs/using-k6/thresholds).
 Set goals for your test, and codify your SLOs.
 - [Options](https://k6.io/docs/using-k6/k6-options).
-Configure your load, duration, TLS certificates, and much, much more
+Configure your load, duration, TLS certificates, and much, much more.
 - [Scenarios](https://k6.io/docs/using-k6/scenarios).
   Choose how to model your workload: open models, closed models, constant RPS, fixed iterations, and more.
 - [Results output](https://k6.io/docs/results-output).
 Study, filter, and export your test results.